fluencelabs/nox/docs/real-time.md

 Using Tendermint, cluster nodes reach consensus not only over the canonical order of transactions, but also over the Merkle root of the state – `app_hash` in Tendermint terminology.
 The client can obtain such Merkle root from any node in the cluster, verify cluster nodes signatures and check that more than `2/3` of the nodes have accepted the Merkle root change – i.e. that consensus was reached.

 The state machine is not a part of Tendermint and normally has an application-specific logic.
-In Fluence network it's responsible for requests authentication, establishing the happens-before semantic between client transactions, invoking WebAssembly functions and raising verification game disputes.
+In Fluence network it's responsible for requests authentication, establishing the happens-before semantic between the client transactions and invoking deployed WebAssembly functions.

+Each node in the cluster runs a Tendermint instance and a Fluence state machine instance with Tendermint connecting the nodes together.

-#### Blockchain
+#### Tendermint blockchain reference

 Tendermint combines transactions into ordered lists – blocks.
 Besides the transaction list, a block also has some metadata that helps to provide integrity and verifiability guarantees.
 This metadata consists of two major parts: